akhileshPandey16/Innovacer_Entry_Mangement/README.md

 ### Overview
 ---
-This app was developed as a part of SDE internship assignment at Innnovaccer, according to the [specs](https://summergeeks.in/static/assignments/summergeeks%202020%20-%20SDE%20Assignment.pdf), this assumes the following, There is a fixed table of Hosts/Employees and they are each mapped with a 3 letter unique String denoting their HostId/EmployeeId.
+This app was developed as a part of SDE internship assignment at Innnovaccer, using NodeJS,MongoDB, ExpressJS, AWS SES for emails and AWS SNS for Mobile Messages, according to the [specs](https://summergeeks.in/static/assignments/summergeeks%202020%20-%20SDE%20Assignment.pdf), this assumes the following, There is a fixed table of Hosts/Employees and they are each mapped with a 3 letter unique String denoting their HostId/EmployeeId.